verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/metrics-trait.md

 ---

 Verrazzano generates the following Kubernetes objects for a [MetricsTrait]({{< relref "/docs/applications/oam/traits/metrics/metrics.md" >}}):
-* monitoring.coreos.com/v1/ServiceMonitor - A Prometheus custom object that defines an application from which to scrape metrics.
+* monitoring.coreos.com/v1/ServiceMonitor - A Prometheus custom object that defines a service from which to scrape metrics.
 A ServiceMonitor object is created by default unless explicitly disabled in the MetricsTrait.
 * Annotations on objects to be scraped by Prometheus (for example, pods).
 The annotation names are prefixed with `verrazzano.io/metrics`.

 For example, the following MetricsTrait is defined for the component, `hello-helidon-component`, of the [Hello World Helidon]({{< relref "/docs/examples/hello-helidon/_index.md" >}}) example.